Ziinji/Final-Project-OOP/README.md

 - **[Sprint 3](changelog/sprint-3.md) - 2/12/2020 - 8/12/2020**
 - **Mainly polishing**
-   - Short changes 1
+   - Error Handler
+   - Add extra frames for smoother animations
-   - Short changes 2
+   - Other aesthetical changes if it were to lack
+   - Finalization on Enemy AI and Combo System

 ## Running The App